Our History

 Following the devastating loss of Sam, his parents, Nat Cook and Neil Davis, founded the Sammy D Foundation, with the ultimate aim of providing skills to young people in order to prevent such a tragedy from happening again.

-The Sammy D Foundation educates young people on the impacts of bullying, violence drug and alcohol misuse.
+The Sammy D Foundation educates young people on the impacts of bullying, violence drug and alcohol use.

 By providing relevant age appropriate information, knowledge and tools, the Sammy D Foundation empowers young people to make positive life decisions for a better community.